Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `worldPickObjectRoot`

 *Read-only*.
-One of the core parent scene graph nodes.
+Access to the root of the scene graph containing all the objects that can be interacted with (NPCs, items, harvestable plants, activators, doors...), but also some objects that are only rendered in the Construction Set such as sound emmiting activator objects with EditorMarker.NIF mesh.

 **Returns**: